-Dr. Friedson is an Assistant Professor of Economics at the University of Colorado Denver and also holds a secondary appointment as an Assistant Professor of Health Systems Management and Policy at the Colorado School of Public Health.
-He is a health economist with a background in applied microeconomics (public economics, labor economics, and urban economics) and has particular interest in the health insurance and health care markets, and policy involving these markets.
-His research has been published in journals such as the Journal of Health Economics, Journal of Risk and Uncertainty, and National Tax Journal.
-He has received grant funding from the Patient Centered Outcomes Research Institute, and Gilead Sciences, as well as from private university contracts.
+Dr. Friedson is an Associate Professor of Economics at the University of Colorado Denver and holds a secondary appointment in the department of Health Systems Management and Policy at the Colorado School of Public Health.
+He is a health economist with a background in applied microeconomics (public economics, labor economics, and urban economics) and has research interests in policy surrounding the health insurance and health care markets.
+Recent research has also focused on social and policy determinants of risky health behaviors such as contagion behaviors and smoking.
+His research has been published in journals such as the Journal of Public Economics, Journal of Health Economics, Journal of Urban Economics, and Journal of Risk and Uncertainty.
+Dr. Friedson's work has been covered in outlets such as The New York Times, The Wall Street Journal, Newsweek, and The Economist.
 He also serves on the editorial review board for INQUIRY.

-Courtemanche, C., Friedson A.I., Koller, A.P., and D. I. Rees.
-“The Affordable Care Act and Ambulance Response Times” Journal of Health Economics, forthcoming.
+Courtemanche, Charles, Andrew Friedson, Andrew P. Koller* and Daniel I. Rees.
+2019.
+“The Affordable Care Act and Ambulance Response Times” Journal of Health Economics, Vol 67, Article 102213.

 ECON 4071: Intermediate Microeconomics

 ECON 4318: Urban Economics

 ECON 5660: Health Economics

 ECON 7661: Health Economics I